 Welcome to Tiger Market

-One of the primary aspects of the Dean of Students Office is to help students resolve university related issues.
 Through the Tiger Market, our staff assists students and their families in navigating diverse concerns, as well as identifying resources for personal, academic, and social success.
-We know that students cannot learn if they are hungry, and they may not be able to acquire an internship or a job, when they do not possess the necessary professional attire for the job interview.
-To address these and other areas of concern for students, the Division of Student Services has created the Tiger Market which provides a food pantry, dress for success clothing closet, and case management services for students.
+We know that students cannot learn if they are hungry, and they may not be able to acquire an internship or a job when they do not possess the necessary professional attire for the job interview.
+To address these and other areas of concern for students, the Division of Enrollment and Student Success has created the Tiger Market which provides a food pantry, dress for success clothing closet, and case management services for students.

 About the food pantry